Mitroshin/KotlinInAction/README.md

             IDE will show you all the possible functions available for that type of object.
 The list includes both regular methods and extension functions.

-        3.4.2 Varargs: functions that accept an arbinaty number of arguments
+        3.4.2 Varargs: functions that accept an arbinary number of arguments

             When you call a function to create a list, you can pass any number of argument to it.